 “Demonstrate that you have compelling reasons for wanting to attend the University of Michigan, outside of loving Big Ten football, or wanting to attend a university with a world-renowned reputation.
 Your reasons need to be specific, detailed, and precise.”

 As said before, focus on the WHY more than the WHAT.
 Why Michigan essay part is a truly significant one!
-Yes, it is important to say which features you are interested in, to state why UMich essay and Washigton or any other is even more important.
+Yes, it is important to say which features you are interested in, to state why UMich essay and Washington or any other is even more important.
 You need to state WHY exactly those features are so important for you.
 Actually, state how they can help you improve and make your career better.
 Remember that this is done to know more about you.

-Need Help with University of Michigan College Application Essay Prompts?
+Need Help with University of Michigan Essay Prompts?

 By following our advice and making sure you write focusing more on the reasons than the what, you will for sure make of yourself a better applicant.
 Still, you may have some problems with these questions.
 Problems you think you can’t find a solution yourself.
 In this case, you can rely on our Writing and Guidance service.
 Whether you want the perfect answers for University of Washington essay prompts or any other University, here you will find exactly what you need.